-Enriched soy drinks are not suitable for infants.
+Enriched soy drinks are not suitable for infants and can hinder your baby's growth.
 They are incomplete and much less nutritious than breast milk or even commercial infant formulas.
-Since babies grow very rapidly, they need a complete, balanced diet.
-These drinks can hinder your baby's growth.

 Soy drinks contain fewer calories and less fat than whole cow's milk (3.25% milk fat).
 This is why it is recommended that you wait till your child has reached 2 years of age before serving her soy drinks.

 Some parents want to serve soy drinks to younger children.
 You can give your child soy drinks after 1 year of age, as long as she eats a varied diet and is growing normally.
-Make sure that the soy drink you choose for your 1 to 2 year old has the following terms listed on the label:
+Make sure that the soy drink you choose for your child over the age of one is labelled as follows: